 you’d love to freeze frame for remembrance… :)

 © Pam Depoyan

-Pen & Ink Note Card shown above: mine, under my copyright (please do not copy without permission.
-See my copyright info button on the sidebar. )
+Pen & Ink Church Drawing shown above: mine, all rights reserved.
+(Please do not copy without permission.
+Thanks! )